Programme Outline

 You can expect a supportive environment with small classes and positive, experienced staff.

-A further advantage is readily available one-to-one advice on course selection targeted towards your career.
+A further advantage is readily available one-to-one advice on course selection targeted towards your chosen career.

 - Management and financial accounting